UK fund 3i sees NAV rise despite fallout from oil and gas slump

-LONDON British private equity firm 3i sold 307 million pounds ($467 million) of assets in the half year to the end of September, and saw its net asset value (NAV) per share rise despite what it described as a deteriorating market environment.
+LONDON British private equity firm 3i (III.L) sold 307 million pounds of assets in the half year to the end of September, and saw its net asset value (NAV) per share rise despite what it described as a deteriorating market environment.

 The company said on Thursday it made a 26 million pound profit on the asset sales.